veronica320/Recursive-NPs/README.md

 ```
 ./eval_ft_models_on_RNPC.sh
 ```
-The performance of all available models on the specified task will be printed, e.g.
+The performance of all available models on the specified task (see `eval_ft_models_on_RNPC.py` line 82 for a list of available models) will be printed, e.g.
 ```
 Evaluating models on MPTE: ...
 MPE_bert